laygir/mastra-preserve-tool-calls/readme.md

 From the response of the above curl command, look at the finish chunk (`"type": "finish"`) and see the path `payload.metadata.request.body.messages:[]`.
 Expectation is to see the original messages are preserved in the shape that is expected by OpenAI without losing the `tool_calls` and `tool_call_id` fields with correct roles.

-As of 10th of December:
-When using the patched version `0.0.0-fix-10386-preserve-tool-calls-in-convert-aisdk-20251201210222`, the tool calls are failing due to multiple tool calls being made.

 See below the partial finish chunk (`payload.metadata.request.body`) and notice earlier messages with `"role": "tool"` and `"role": "assistant"` + `tool_calls` are missing.